stardevrk/Build-OpenSSL-cURL/README.md

 If you are on a new macOS installation and wonder why the build is failing, you might need to set the correct path for the command line tools:

     xcode-select --switch /Applications/Xcode.app

+### RKNOTE

+changed for iOS build on the MacOS Bigsur